VincentG1234/VincentG1234/README.md

 ## About Me

 Hello!
-I'm an enthusiastic student passionate about the intersection of **computer science, economics, and applied mathematics**.
-My interests lie in areas such as **machine learning**, where these disciplines converge.
-I aspire to become a **Data Scientist / ML Engineer**
+I'm an enthusiastic AI Engineer with a strong passion for the intersection of **computer science, economics, and applied mathematics**.
+My focus is on **machine learning** and its practical applications in real-world scenarios.

-Currently, I am pursuing my studies at **ENSAE Paris**, alongside a **Master 2 in Data Science (Double Degree)**.
-This repository serves as a brief showcase of my projects and skills.
+I hold a **Master 2 in Data Science (Double Degree)** from **ENSAE Paris** and have hands-on experience in deploying AI solutions.
+This repository showcases some of my early projects and skills in the field.
 ---

 ## 🔧 Skills